Exams

 A formative and summative (final) MCQ exam are part of the internal medicine rotation evaluation.

 The formative online exam is open throughout the clerkship for student learning and review, but has to be formally completed to provide students with a mark.
-The formative exam must be completed prior to the end of the first four-week IM block (either the MTU or subspeciality block).
+The formative exam must be completed prior to the end of the first four-week IM block (either the MTU or subspecialty block).
 Students who have not completed the formative exam by the cut-off time will not be allowed to write the final summative exam as scheduled and will have to defer the exam to the deferral period.
 Students are expected to make a genuine effort at this exam.

 The summative exam will occur during the last week of the second four-week IM block.
 A student must pass this examination to be considered overall satisfactory on the Internal Medicine rotation.
+There are currently two versions of the summative exam that may be used (A and B versions) and the blueprint is the same for both versions.

 Time Off

 If you are ill with any potential infectious symptoms, please do not come to work as this would be considered in violation of Alberta Health Services current Fit For Work standards.
-Please speak to your preceptor (voice-to-voice conversation – a text page or email does not suffice) to inform them of you absence and complete an OSLER absence request.
+Please speak to your preceptor (voice-to-voice conversation – a text page or email does not suffice) to inform them of your absence and complete an OSLER absence request.

 Teaching